MRC/MSR issued summons or filed SLAPP suits in four separate matters against:

 CER challenges to MSR’s Tormin mine on the West Coast of South Africa

-- CER’s review of the Minister of Environment, Forestry and Fisheries’ decision to dismiss CER’s appeal against the granting of an Integrated Environmental Authorisation to MSR for its section 102 amendment application – 23 September 2020
+- CER’s judicial review of the Minister of Environment decision to dismiss CER’s appeal against MSR’s Integrated Environmental Authorisation for its proposed expansion (23 September 2020)